GL_Discover Hub_TradingStrategies_1920x1280_SaxoBlueLight_03

 These things matter because they can influence how successful a company is.
 On top of these intrinsic qualities, it’s important to consider the whole market.
 For example, if the retail industry is booming, Amazon is likely to be in a strong position.
 Conversely, if there’s a recession, Amazon stock could suffer.
 Considering the external conditions should be secondary.

-If the company’s fundamentals are strong, then it should be able to ride the ups and downs.
+If the company’s fundamentals are strong, it may be better positioned over time, but share prices can still fall significantly.
 That’s what fundamental analysis aims to discover.
-If the company’s inherent qualities are solid, it could be a good long-term investment because its value can increase, regardless of market swings.
+If the company’s inherent qualities are solid, it could be a good long-term investment if its value increases over time, but market swings can still affect returns.

 Long-term investing strategies

 We know that long-term investing is about analysing your options, choosing securities you believe will increase in value and holding for an extended period of time.
 That’s the basic strategy, but you can’t allow your portfolio to stagnate.
-Long-term investors can and should close existing positions and open new ones if things aren’t going well.
+Long-term investors may choose to close existing positions and open new ones if their objectives change or an investment no longer fits their strategy.

 Doing this requires you to have a diverse portfolio.
 You could focus on stocks if that’s your preference.
 You can hold stocks in a single company if that’s your preference.
-However, long-term investors will always consider holding multiple securities at once.
+However, many long-term investors consider holding multiple securities at once.

 This could be holding stocks in multiple companies.
 It could mean holding stocks, some commodities, and having an interest in a few indices.